What is ’emotional connectedness’? And how does it help our brain power?

 It’s nice to know we’ve been on the right track all along.

 I want all children to develop better self control and focus, as they increase their intellectual ability.
-I feel so strongly about it that I am offering an opportunity to get a copy of my ART BOOK for a donation of any size.
+I feel so strongly about it that I created an art book that includes everything I learned in 30 years – and it won’t take you 30 years to learn it!
 Share it with a teacher or child you know!

 Did you know that our non profit helps build character in many ways?
 Our Art presentations inspire not only the children and their parents but the teachers who are empowered to bring art (and joy) back into the classroom.